Aliases for AKR7A2 Gene

 GeneCards Summary for AKR7A2 Gene

-AKR7A2 (Aldo-Keto Reductase Family 7, Member A2 (Aflatoxin Aldehyde Reductase)) is a Protein Coding gene.
-Diseases associated with AKR7A2 include urinary schistosomiasis and succinic semialdehyde dehydrogenase deficiency.
-Among its related pathways are Biological oxidations and Naphthalene metabolism.
+AKR7A2 (Aldo-Keto Reductase Family 7, Member A2) is a Protein Coding gene.
+Diseases associated with AKR7A2 include pancreatic cystadenoma and gamma-amino butyric acid metabolism disorder.
+Among its related pathways are Metabolism and Biological oxidations.
 GO annotations related to this gene include electron carrier activity and phenanthrene-9,10-epoxide hydrolase activity.
 An important paralog of this gene is KCNAB2.

 UniProtKB/Swiss-Prot for AKR7A2 Gene